dechamps/videojitter/README.md

 For some hints on how to interpret typical results, take a look at the [examples gallery][examples].

+If you are getting odd or nonsensical results, or otherwise believe the measurement is wrong somehow, you may be interested in [this FAQ][problems-faq] which lists a number of potential causes.

 To make more measurements, just repeat the steps as necessary.
 You don't need to regenerate a spec nor a test video if their parameters haven't changed.